goyal-aman/goyal-aman.github.io/hello/content/blog/Low-Cost, Zero-Ops Analytics at AngelOne’s Scale.md

 +++
-title = "Low-Cost, Zero-Ops Analytics at AngelOne’s Scale" date = "2025-10-01" description = "A small team developed a low-cost, zero-ops analytics pipeline on AWS that delivers full user journey visibility at scale built in a week, running ever since." tags = [
+title = "Low-Cost, Zero-Ops Analytics at Scale" date = "2025-10-01" description = "A small team developed a low-cost, zero-ops analytics pipeline on AWS that delivers full user journey visibility at scale built in a week, running ever since." tags = [